HSBNE-Archive/Policy/Procedure/Causes.md

 1. The requirements for meetings to vote on decisions with:
   * Quorum at a meeting.
   * Adequate public notice.
-  * Minutes accessible to the whole group.
+  * Minutes accessible to HSBNE membership.
-2. Five days notice to cause members for financial meeting items
+2. Five days notice to HSBNE members for financial meeting items.

 ### Causes are not Silos